 It said that countries should increase the number of nurse graduates by 8% each year and invest in nurse education to offset the global shortage by 2030.

-In particular, low- and middle-income countries need to recruit more nurses, the report recommended after finding that around 5.3 million of the 5.9 million nurse shortage in 2018 is in low- and lower middle-income countries.
+In particular, low- and middle-income countries need to recruit more, the report recommended after finding that around 5.3 million of the 5.9 million nurse shortage in 2018 is in low- and lower middle-income countries.

 The report also urged governments to help strengthen nurse leadership to ensure nurses have an ‘influential role’ in health policy and decision-making.